 Along the same lines, make sure you have the same business name, address, and phone number information on your website.
 Avoid different abbreviations or anything that means the same thing to a human viewer but looks different to Google.
 Use schema markup on your website to help Google recognize this information correctly.

 It’s also a good idea to embed a Google Map on your website showing the location of your business.
 The more data you can feed to Google, the better.

 One of the most important factors in ranking higher in the local results is to have plenty of reviews, both on Google and on third-party review sites like Facebook and Yelp.com.
 Make sure you respond to the reviews as well, good and bad, so Google can see that you’re paying attention to your customers.

 Staying On Top of Your Google Results

-Keeping your Google My Business listing up to date is important but it’s only one piece of the SEO puzzle.
+Keeping your Google My Business listing regularly updated is important but it’s only one piece of the SEO puzzle.
 And Google regularly updates its algorithm so you need to stay on top of those changes or risk losing your rankings.

 If you don’t want to spend a lot of time studying the latest changes with Google to keep your rankings, Roe Graphics can help.
 We offer a range of services to help you rank higher in Google and find more customers.
 Get in touch with us today and arrange a website analysis to see where you have opportunities for improving your digital marketing.